 - a.
 Understandable, plain language.
 Make sure to simplify medical terms and write out acronyms (example: Write "high blood pressure" instead of hypertension or HTN).
 The IICSP must also be understandable to persons with disabilities or limited English proficiency (example: Use large print for vision problems). - b.
 IICSP completion date also include on separate documents that are part of the plan. - c.
 Contact information for the ICO Care Coordinator, primary care physician, and personal care workers.
 If applicable, include contact information for the legal representative. - d.
 Health status summary including all of the enrollee's needs.
 Include medical, social, behavioral health, supports, service, dietary, and other needs.
 The enrollee's needs must be addressed in the goals/objectives. - e.
 Residential status including the type of home the enrollee lives in, whether the home is owned or rented, and a statement showing that the enrollee chooses to live there. - f.
 Preferences about supports, services, caregivers, religious and cultural practices, social activities, contact with the Care Coordinator, and any other preferences. - g.
 Strengths chosen by the enrollee (examples: good appetite, positive outlook, exercises twice per week). - h.
 Concerns expressed by the enrollee (examples: keeping BP under control, staying independent as long as possible, wants to keep living in current home).
-Concerns must be addressed in the goals/objectives. - i.
-Risk factors and the interventions that will help to reduce the enrollee's risks.
+Concerns must be addressed in the goals/objectives. - Risk factors and the interventions that will help to reduce the enrollee's risks.
 Include a backup plan for caregiver absences, severe weather, fires, or other emergencies.
 Include the name of the backup caregiver or agency.
 Risk reduction must be addressed in the goals/objectives. - j.
-Monitoring that will help to manage the enrollee's health conditions, risks, concerns, and other issues.
+Monitoring that will help to manage the enrollee's health conditions, risks,

+Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver concerns, and other issues.
 List each specific monitoring task with its due date and the name of whoever will be doing that monitoring task.
 Include the due date of the next IICSP review and the name of the person responsible for monitoring the IICSP.